How often do you use this type of product?

 • Use color correctors when you need to neutralize specific tones or discolorations on your skin.

-• Select a color corrector that corresponds to the color you want to correct.
-For example, green corrects redness, peach or orange corrects dark circles, and lavender corrects sallowness.
+• Select a color corrector that sits opposite on the color wheel to the shade you want to correct.
+For example, green corrects red, peach or orange correct blue, and lavender corrects yellow (aka sallowness).

 • Apply color corrector sparingly to the problem areas before applying foundation or concealer.
 Blend it well to create a seamless finish.